 Customer Satisfaction: #1 Top-Ranked Life Insurance Company

 Northwestern Mutual was the top-scoring Life Insurance Company for Customer Satisfaction Overall in the 2019 J.D.
 Power Life Insurance Study, which ranks life insurance companies for customer experience and satisfaction.
-Here is the breakdown of by customer service category:
+The 2020 study saw the company slip to fourth overall.

 Financial Strength: Highest Ranking A++ (Superior)